manifoldfinance/rulebook/rulebook/src/network-clearing-participants.md

 </div>

 # 309\.
-Customer Accounts and Member Property Accounts.
+Customer Accounts and Member Property Accounts

 (A).
 All Customer funds deposited by an FCM Clearing Participant with Manifold Finance on behalf of Customers protected by CFTC